Super Bowl LVI: Aftermath

+Aaron Donald played just two more seasons after winning Super Bowl LVI, retiring at age 32.

 The 2022 Rams finished 5–12, setting the records for the most losses, lowest winning percentage (.294), and longest losing streak (six games) for a defending Super Bowl champion since the 1999 Denver Broncos.
 They were also the first defending Super Bowl champion to miss the playoffs since the 2016 Denver Broncos and first to have a losing record since the 2003 Tampa Bay Buccaneers.
+The Rams rebounded the next season going 10-7 and making the playoffs for the fifth time in seven seasons in the Sean McVay era.
+Aaron Donald, who told former player and NBC analyst Rodney Harrison that he would retire if the Rams won Super Bowl LVI, eventually called it a career after the Rams lost to former Rams' quarterback Jared Goff and the Detroit Lions in the Wild Card game.
+The Rams would reach the playoffs again the following two seasons but fell to the eventual Super Bowl champion each time, losing to the Philadelphia Eagles in the divisional round in 2024, and the Seattle Seahawks in the 2025 NFC Championship game.

 The 2022 Bengals tied their franchise-best 12–4 record (Note: Cincinnati's Week 17 game against Buffalo Bills was ruled a no contest after Bills safety Damar Hamlin suffered cardiac arrest and the remainder of the game was canceled.) and clinched the franchise's first consecutive division title.
 They won a playoff game in consecutive seasons, another franchise first, before being defeated by the eventual Super Bowl LVII champion Kansas City Chiefs in the AFC Championship Game.

+The Super Bowl LVI appearance and the subsequent AFC Championship Game the following season would be the high point for the Cincinnati franchise, as they have not made the playoffs since.